-The rest of the region, wary of China's intentions in the disputed waters, is likely to welcome the U.S. move.
+The rest of the region, wary of China’s intentions in the disputed waters, are likely to welcome the U.S. move.

-Japanese Chief Cabinet Secretary Yoshihide Suga declined to comment but said, "It was extremely important that the international community work together in order to protect open, free and peaceful ocean."
+Japan’s Chief Cabinet Secretary Yoshihide Suga declined to comment on the operation but said “it was extremely important that the international community work together in order to protect open, free and peaceful ocean.”

 Australia said it “strongly supports” the rights of all countries to travel through the South China Sea.